abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 ### Suite: New Features

-In this version, we mostly worked on ABP Suite and implemented some wanted features, such as *bulk delete*, *filterable properties*, *customizable page title*, *allowing establishing relationships with installed ABP modules' entities* and *supporting the `BasicAggregateRoot` as base class*.
+In this version, we mostly worked on ABP Suite and implemented some wanted features, such as *bulk delete*, *filterable properties*, *customizable page title*, *allowing establishing relationships with installed ABP modules' entities* and *supporting the `BasicAggregateRoot` as the base class*.

 #### Bulk Delete

-With this version on, ABP Suite allows you to perform bulk deletion of records based on specified criteria.
+From this version on, ABP Suite allows you to perform bulk deletion of records based on specified criteria.

 ![](bulk-delete.png)

-To enable *bulk delete support*, you should check the *Bulk delete* option in the CRUD page generation page, along with the *Create user interface* option.
+To enable *bulk delete support*, you should enable the *Bulk delete* option in the CRUD page generation page, along with the *Create user interface* option (they are enabled by default).
 When you enable the *bulk delete support*, you will see the checkboxes for each line in the datatable:

 ![](bulk-delete-datatable.png)

-By checking these checkboxes, you can delete all records in the current datatable (10 records by default), or delete all records in the database (by selecting *select all xx items* selection), or delete any records you want selecting them one by one.
+By selecting these checkboxes, you can delete all records in the current datatable (10 records by default), or delete all records in the database (by selecting *select all xx items* selection), or delete any records you want by selecting them one by one.

-> **Note:** This feature has already implemented for MVC & Blazor UIs, but not implemented for Angular UI yet.
+> **Note:** This feature has already been implemented for MVC & Blazor UIs, but not implemented for Angular UI yet.
 We aim to implement it for Angular UI with *v8.1.0-rc.2*.

 #### Filterable Properties

-ABP Suite being generating advanced filters for entities for a while and prior to this version, if you are enabled the **create user interface** option, then all of the properties that you specified was included in the advanced filter section automatically.
+ABP Suite has been generating advanced filters for entities for a while and before this version, if you enabled the *create user interface* option, then all of the properties that you specified were included in the advanced filter section automatically.

 In this version, we have introduced the **filterable properties** feature to allow you to select which properties should be filterable and which are not:

 ![](filterable-properties.png)

 Now, you have full control to select which properties should be included as filter inputs and shown on the advanced filters section on your generated pages.

-In another words, once, you selected a property as *not filterable*, then the property will not be included in the filter inputs and in the advanced filter section.
+In other words, once, you select a property as *not filterable*, then the property will not be included in the filter inputs and in the advanced filter section.
+Also, if there are not any filterable properties for an entity, then the advanced filters section will not be generated.

 #### Customizable Page Title

 In this version on, ABP Suite allows you to specify the page title for the current entity.

-You just need to specify the *page title* on the CRUD page generation page for a specific entity and then it will be used as localization key in the application (and also will be localized - for example, if you specify it as 'MyPageTitle', then it will be localized in English as 'My Page Title'), so you can localize it for different languages later on.

-Here is an example output that demonstrates this feature:

 ![](page-title.png)

+You just need to specify the *page title* on the CRUD page generation page for a specific entity and then it will be used as a localization key in the application (and also will be localized - for example, if you specify it as 'MyPageTitle', then it will be localized in English as 'My Page Title'), so you can localize it for different languages later on.

 #### Allowing Establishing Relationships with Installed ABP Modules' Entities